 Us: Did you like the food?

-Us: He paid?
+Us: Who paid?

 Now I’m just going to leave this part open because, at this point I feel that I should add a few details for you to get a real handle on the nuances of the situation, in order to form your own opinion.